csiro-fair/marimba/docs/pipeline.md

 #### Executing the `_package` Method

-To create a Dataset from your Marimba Project, use the Marimba CLI with the packaging command as follows:
+To create a Marimba Dataset from your Project, use the Marimba CLI with the packaging command as follows:

 ```bash
 marimba package my-dataset --version 1.0 --contact-name "Keiko Abe" --contact-email "keiko.abe@email.com"
 ```

-This command packages the all combinations of Pipelines and Collections into a dataset while incorporating additional metadata like the dataset version (`--version`), contact name (`--contact-name`), and contact email (`--contact-email`).
-These details are included in the Dataset's summary to ensure comprehensive documentation of the dataset's creation and intended point of contact.
+This command packages the all combinations of Pipelines and Collections into a Marimba Dataset while incorporating additional metadata like the dataset version (`--version`), contact name (`--contact-name`), and contact email (`--contact-email`).
+These details are included in the Dataset summary to ensure comprehensive documentation including the creation and intended point of contact.

 ##### Targeted Packaging with Specific Pipelines and Collections

-For more targeted packaging, Marimba provides the ability to specify particular Pipelines or Collections using the `--collection-name` and `--pipeline-name` CLI options.
+For more targeted packaging, Marimba provides the ability to specify particular Pipelines and/or Collections using the `--collection-name` and `--pipeline-name` CLI options.

 This feature is useful when you need to package only a subset of data or specific pipelines without packaging everything